 Carnival Sunday.
 Murgas and chirigotas.
 Various groups in costume with song, dance and original poetry, mostly jokes or satire on recent events, sort of an oral history of past year.
 Best if your Spanish is good, but fun to see the costumes anyway.
 This is very traditional but can’t see where / when it will happen this year.

 Ash Wednesday.
 Burial of the Sardine, marking end of Carnival and beginning of Lent.
 NEW SCHEDULING!
 Mock funeral procession for the dearly departed .. sardine, organized by the Merry Brotherhood of the Burial of the Sardine.
 Complete with mourners in capes and tophats, women in black with veils, all wailing their grief at the death of the … sardine.
 The pallbears courteously stop for occasional viewings of the deceased.. sardine… or break into dance and loop the loop with the coffin.
-Slow procession to edge of the Casa de Campo for the Burial (aprox 8.30pm), stops at bars along the way to better bear the grief.
+Slow procession to edge of the Casa de Campo for the Burial, stops at bars along the way to better bear the grief.
 Return to San Antonio chapel.
 This is lots of fun, if you haven’t seen it you should go at least once while here, though patience is useful because it’s pretty stop and go so you may need to roam to find the fun in the procession.
 Kids might or might not get it.
 Take your cameras.
 As a side note: if you can’t go in the afternoon, you could try to find their morning strolls near the upper Rastro, or around 2pm in Plaza de la Villa where the Mayor(ess) shares the mourners’ grief for the dear, departed sardine.
-Get more info at http://www.elentierrodelasardina.es/entierrodelasardina/Inicio.html (ummm. this website showing 2017 event is unlikely to change much) NOTE: this is not an official City Hall event.
-As of 2017 there seems to be a Burial of the Sardine in Vallecas which may be officialized version of just finding them wandering around), with procession around center city including the Giants and Big-Heads, ending around 3pm in the Plaza Mayor.
+Get more info at http://www.elentierrodelasardina.es/entierrodelasardina/Inicio.html (ummm. this website showing 2017 event is unlikely to change much) Where and when: Now two parts to the event: morning at 10am in the Plaza Mayor (which may be officialized version of just finding them wandering around), with procession around center city including the Giants and Big-Heads, ending around 3pm in the Plaza Mayor.
 In the evening: Traditional procession starts at San Antonio de la Florida (usually congregate at bridge by San Antonio chapel on Paseo de la Florida, next to Casa Mingo).
 Remember this tends to be slooooooow, so you might want to go later or cut out earlier.